OaklandLocal/WordPress-Network/wp-content/plugins/co-authors-plus/readme.txt

 Bug fixes and minor enhancements

 == Changelog ==

+= 3.0.7 (Jan.
+27, 2014) =
+* Better support for installing Co-Authors Plus as a symlinked directory.
+[Follow these instructions](http://kaspars.net/blog/wordpress/plugins-via-symlinks) to filter `plugins_url`.
+* Links to authors' posts pages to comply to hCard microformat, which Google depends on.
+* New `coauthors_emails()` template tag to list email addresses of the co-authors.
+Props [benlk](https://github.com/benlk).
+* Bug fix: Remove extraneous space between last two co-authors output.
+Props [johnciacia](https://github.com/johnciacia).
+* Updated French translation, courtesy of Jojaba (via email).

+= 3.0.6 (Dec.
+9, 2013) =
+* New Swedish translation, courtesy of [alundstroem](https://github.com/alundstroem)
+* Updated German translation, courtesy of [krafit](https://github.com/krafit).
+* New Dutch translation, courtesy of [kardotim](https://github.com/kardotim)
+* New filter for specifying the default author assigned to a post.
+Props [tannerm](https://github.com/tannerm)
+* Bug fix: When filtering a user's published post count, use the value of their guest author profile if one is mapped.
+* Added support for checkboxes in Guest Author profiles
+* Fix Strict warnings from CPT's that don't define all capabilities
+* New swap-coauthors CLI command for replacing one co-author with another

 = 3.0.5 (Feb.
 18, 2013) =
 * New filter 'coauthors_search_authors_get_terms_args' allows you to increase the number of matches returned with AJAX co-author selection